How To Finance a Car From a Private Seller

 - "Grey imports" that are manufactured for non-U.S. nations

-- Cars older than the specified limits
+- Cars older than the lender's specified limit

 Loan Terms